Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 this brief overview has touched on many of the important things that you need to know about numpy, But now is far from understaning completely.

-So If you want to know more details. check out [the numpy reference](https://docs.scipy.org/doc/numpy/reference/) to find out much more about numpy
+So If you want to know more details. check out [the numpy reference](https://docs.scipy.org/doc/numpy/reference/) to find out much more about numpy.

 # Reference